Curtis Modkins: NFL

 When Gailey was fired from Georgia Tech in 2007, Modkins went with him to the Kansas City Chiefs, to coach running backs.
 Gailey became the Chiefs' offensive coordinator.
 Modkins left his spot with the Chiefs to coach the same position for the Arizona Cardinals in 2009.

 In 2010, Modkins became the offensive coordinator for the Buffalo Bills.
-As offensive coordinator for Buffalo from 2010-12, Modkins directed a unit in which quarterback Ryan Fitzpatrick topped 3,000 passing yards each season and wide receiver Stevie Johnson reached the 1,000-yard mark in each season.
+As offensive coordinator for Buffalo from 2010 to 2012, Modkins directed a unit in which quarterback Ryan Fitzpatrick topped 3,000 passing yards each season and wide receiver Stevie Johnson reached the 1,000-yard mark in each season.
 Modkins was dismissed, along with the entire Bills coaching staff, on December 31, 2012.
 On January 14, 2013, Modkins was hired as the running backs coach of the Detroit Lions.

 On January 22, 2016, Modkins was hired by the San Francisco 49ers as their new offensive coordinator.
 Modkins helped the team finish fourth in the NFL in rushing offense (126.2) and ranked second in the NFL in red zone efficiency (68.2%).
 Modkins joined the Chicago Bears as their running backs coach in 2017.
 Modkins helped Jordan Howard rank sixth in the NFL with 1,122 rushing yards while totaling five 100-yard rushing games.

-Modkins reached an agreement with the Denver Broncos on January 4, 2018 to be their new RB coach.
+Modkins reached an agreement with the Denver Broncos on January 4, 2018, to be their new RB coach.

 Modkins took a leave of absence from the team on October 17, 2020, after testing positive for COVID-19, and returned to the team by October 28.

 Modkins was relived of his duties after the firing of head coach Vic Fangio.